Processive and Distributive Non-Equilibrium Networks Discriminate in Alternate Limits: The discrimination ratio as a ratio of polytope volumes

-We proceed by proving each of the three equalities in Equation \ref{three_eq}.
-To prove the first equality, it will be useful to have the definition of the adjugate matrix at hand.

-\begin{defn}[Adjugate matrix]{ The components of the adjugate of a matrix $A$, $\adj(A),$ are given by taking the transpose of the cofactor matrix, $C$, of $A$:
+We proceed by proving each of the equalities.
+To prove the first equality, it will be useful to have the definition of the adjugate matrix at hand. \begin{defn}[Adjugate matrix]{ The components of the adjugate of a matrix $A$, $\adj(A),$ are given by taking the transpose of the cofactor matrix, $C$, of $A$: